terra-money/docs/docs/learn/terra-station/download/terra-station-desktop.md

 3. Confirm your password.

-4. Using a pen and paper, write down your 24-word seed phrase exactly as it appears.
+4. Using pen and paper, write down your 24-word seed phrase exactly as it appears.
 Number each word to make verifying easier.

    :::{admonition} Protect your seed phrase
    :class: danger